-VST/VSTi plug-ins are not required to have a fancy graphic control panel.
-There are many "faceless" VST plug-ins that have many adjustable parameters, but no fancy control panel.
-When you open such a plug-in, the control panel will look like this example.
-RealBand presents one "generic" slider for each adjustable parameter in the plug-in.
+VST/VSTi plugins are not required to have a fancy graphic control panel.
+There are many "faceless" VST plugins that have many adjustable parameters, but no fancy control panel.
+When you open such a plugin, the control panel will look like this example.
+RealBand presents one "generic" slider for each adjustable parameter in the plugin.

-Parameter Name: Simply the name of each adjustable parameter.

-Value Slider: Move the slider to adjust the parameter value.

-Value Indication Text: Displays the value of the slider, as interpreted by the plug-in.
-In the above example, Parameter 0: Bright is interpreted as an ON/OFF switch, but Parameter 1: Volume is interpreted as a value from 0 to 10.
+Rednef Twin Load Bank Save B Bank 001: Init 1 Parameter 0: Bright Parameter 1: Volume Value: on <bright></bright> Value: 8.818897 <volume></volume> Parameter 2: Low Parameter 3: Mid Parameter Name: Simply the name of each adjustable parameter.
+Value: 5.039370 <low></low> Value: 5.039370 <mid></mid> Parameter 4: High Parameter 5: Tr Speed Value Slider: Move the slider to adjust the parameter value.
+0 Ũ Value Indication Text.
+Displays the value of the slider as intermeted by Value: 5.039370 <high></high> Value: 5.039370 Value Indication Text: Displays the value of the slider, as interpreted by Parameter 6: Tr Intens the plugin.
+In the above example, Parameter 0: Bright is interpreted as an Value: 0.000000 ON/OFF switch, but Parameter 1: Volume is interpreted as a value from 0 to 10.

 The number of real time effects that you can expect to activate at a time without stressing the system depends on the speed of your computer.
 Normally you would mostly be using the Aux busses, since the effects used in the Aux busses can be applied to multiple tracks efficiently.
 In other words, it isn't very taxing on the CPU to apply an Aux effect to multiple tracks.
 For example, let's say you were to select a reverb in the Aux 1 section of the mixer, and you adjust the Aux1 send knobs for 5 tracks so that they were all using Aux 1 for reverb.
-In this case, there would only be one instance of this reverb plug-in active in RealBand, regardless of the number of tracks (5) that were utilizing the Aux1 bus.
+In this case, there would only be one instance of this reverb plugin active in RealBand, regardless of the number of tracks (5) that were utilizing the Aux1 bus.
 What's nice about this is that you can apply completely different amounts of the same effect to different tracks, so some tracks can be very "wet" with lots of reverb, while others can be relatively "dry" with very little reverb.